redis/redis-doc/topics/acl.md

 are concatenated with command or cagetories names, or key patterns, and so forth.

+Enable and disallow users:

 * `on`: Enable the user: it is possible to authenticate as this user.
 * `off`: Disable the user: it's no longer possible to authenticate with this user, however the already authenticated connections will still work.
 Note that if the default user is flagged as *off*, new connections will start not authenticated and will require the user to send `AUTH` or `HELLO` with the AUTH option in order to authenticate in some way, regardless of the default user configuration.

+Allow and disallow commands:

 * `+<command>`: Add the command to the list of commands the user can call.
 * `-<command>`: Remove the command to the list of commands the user can call.
 * `+@<category>`: Add all the commands in such category to be called by the user, with valid categories being like @admin, @set, @sortedset, ... and so forth, see the full list by calling the `ACL CAT` command.
 The special category @all means all the commands, both the ones currently present in the server, and the ones that will be loaded in the future via modules.